lanl/PyBNF/docs/advanced.rst

 Model Checking
 --------------

 PyBNF includes a model checking utility that evaluates how well an already parameterized model agrees with the given experimental data.
 To use this feature, set the ``fit_type`` config key to ``check``.
 PyBNF will run a single simulation on a single core, and output the objective function value to the terminal.
 For models containing constraints, PyBNF will also output the total number of constraints that are satisfied.
+Finally, for each input constraint (.con) file, PyBNF will output a text file named *<.con file name>*\ _constraint_eval.txt that itemizes the penalties to the constraints: each line of the text file gives the penalty associated with the corresponding line of the .con file.

 Note that for model checking, input models should *not* contain any free parameters tagged with ``__FREE``; all parameters should already be defined.

 Bootstrapping
 -------------